 - If you must send out cards, just sign them instead of racking your brain trying to come up with something cheerful.

 - If the usual Christmas music is really grating on your nerves, try different music, like classical or choral renditions of carols.
+You can stream a yule log with Christmas music, which is relaxing and low-key.

 - Scale back on your decorating.
 Don’t wrap the house and bushes in lights.
 Put the wreath on the door, and you’ve taken care of the decorating for the outside of the house.
 Decorating a Christmas tree is a monumental task, especially if you get a live tree.
 Consider scrapping it for this year, or just having a mini tree.
+Or use evergreen boughs to decorate a room, maybe with some lights or ornaments woven in.
+Simple can be beautiful.

 - Don’t beat yourself up over feeling empty instead of full of the joy of the season.
 You’re feeling empty because that’s a part of the illness.
 It’s not your fault, and you’re not a bad person or a loser because of it.
 Even people who are not depressed are often having trouble getting in touch with the real meaning of the season.

 - Try to stay away from the alcohol that’s flowing freely this time of year.
 Very simply, alcohol is a depressant.
 It’s the last thing you need.
 It may relieve the pain for a little while, but you’ll probably end up feeling sad and maudlin.
+This is one of several suggestions I have for managing your depression during the holiday season.

 - If you can afford to, arrange to take a vacation during Christmas.
 Go somewhere tropical or where Christmas isn’t celebrated, and just avoid the whole thing.
 You can use the excuse of getting ready for your vacation as a way to avoid social commitments.